sibiraj-s/ngx-editor/docs/menu.md

 # Menu

 Menu is not part of the editor component.
 Include `ngx-editor-menu` in your HTML manually.
-The custom-menu will be inserted after the toolbar items.

 ## Component props